Workforce & Training

 Registered Apprenticeship is a structured training program, combining paid on-the-job training with related technical instruction in a highly skilled occupation.
 It is used for both non-union and union career opportunities.
 Registered Apprenticeship is an important element in skill development.
 It is a critical postsecondary education and training model for developing 21st century skills.
 Registered Apprenticeship is built on the concept that you earn while you learn, and you succeed by demonstrating your acquired knowledge and skills, with the outcome being successful skill attainment in that field.

 Employer Alerts e-blasts notify out-of-state job seekers and ND Ambassadors of new, high-paying positions and businesses for sale in North Dakota.
-If you have a job you would like listed on the Employer Alerts, please contact Sarah Johnson at firstname.lastname@example.org.
-Johnson is the Talent Coordinator at the North Dakota Department of Commerce.
+If you have a job you would like listed on the Employer Alerts, please send email to firstname.lastname@example.org.

 NDWorkforceConnection.com is a free resource for both employers seeking employees and workers seeking employment.
 Employers can post open positions on this job search website at no charge.
 Those seeking employment can run various searches to learn more about positions open in North Dakota.